-Whether you surf, swim or hike, an outdoor shower adds a fun and relaxing area in your outdoor living space to scrub up after a workout.
-And, you don't need a degree from DIY University to build an outdoor shower as long as your design doesn't call for one with all the bells and whistles of an indoor shower.
 A basic outdoor shower consists of a showerhead, a water supply — which can be a garden hose — and a solid base on which to stand, and that's about it.
-If you live in a community that doesn't regulate gray water runoff, you don't even have to worry about drainage; you can let the water you use while doing a quick rinse off feed your lawn or garden.
+If you live in a community that doesn't regulate greywater runoff, you don't even have to worry about drainage.
+In fact, you can water your lawn or garden with the water you use while rinsing off outdoors.

-The best place to build an outdoor shower on your property depends on several factors, and privacy and the location of the water supply are two of the most important, although neither has to be a limiting factor.
-If you supply the shower with a garden hose, you can put it almost anywhere in the yard, and if your chosen spot is visible to the neighbors, you can construct privacy screens as needed.
-You may want to keep things as simple as possible, however, in which case you'll want a spot that is partially hidden by bushes, fencing or other existing barriers, and you'll want to be close enough to the water faucet to avoid having to run a long hose through the yard.
+The best place to build an outdoor shower depends on several factors — and privacy and the location of the water supply are two of the most important.
+If you supply the shower with a garden hose, you can put it almost anywhere in the yard.
+However, if your chosen spot is visible to the neighbors (and you understandably don't want any wandering eyes), you can construct privacy screens as needed.
+You may want to keep things as simple as possible, however, in which case you'll want a spot that is partially hidden by plants, fencing or other existing barriers.
+You'll also want to be close enough to the water faucet to avoid having to run a long hose through the yard.

 How to Build an Outdoor Shower